Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_scenes.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 While textures can be exported with a model in certain file formats, such as glTF 2.0, you can also export them
 separately.
-Godot uses PBR (physically based rendering) for its materials, so if a texturing program can export PBR
+Pandemonium uses PBR (physically based rendering) for its materials, so if a texturing program can export PBR
-textures, they can work in Godot.
+textures, they can work in Pandemonium.
 This includes the `Substance suite ( https://www.substance3d.com/ )`,
 `ArmorPaint (open source) ( https://armorpaint.org/ )`, and `Material Maker (open source) ( https://github.com/RodZill4/material-maker )`.

 Note:
- For more information on Godot's materials, see `doc_spatial_material`.
+ For more information on Pandemonium's materials, see `doc_spatial_material`.

 Exporting considerations
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Since GPUs can only render triangles, meshes that contain quads or N-gons have to be *triangulated* before they can be rendered.
-Godot can triangulate meshes on import, but results may be unpredictable or incorrect, especially with N-gons.
+Pandemonium can triangulate meshes on import, but results may be unpredictable or incorrect, especially with N-gons.
 Regardless of the target application, triangulating *before* exporting the scene will lead to more consistent results and should be done whenever possible.

-To avoid issues with incorrect triangulation after importing in Godot, it is recommended to make the 3D DCC triangulate objects on its own.
+To avoid issues with incorrect triangulation after importing in Pandemonium, it is recommended to make the 3D DCC triangulate objects on its own.
 In Blender, this can be done by adding a Triangulate modifier to your objects and making sure **Apply Modifiers** is checked in the export dialog.
 Alternatively, depending on